pterodactyl/documentation/tutorials/shared_folder.md

 ```
 ## Rebuild Containers
 Because of some changes we made behind the scenes when it comes to displaying server output you'll need to rebuild and
 restart all of your servers.
-The rebuild step is required, the restart step is optional, but highly recommended otherwise
+The rebuild step is required
-you will not be able to see any console output.

 Run the following commands _from the Panel server_ in order to perform a mass rebuild and restart.
 Replace `###` with the
 ID of the node you just upgraded, or remove the `--node` flag entirely to rebuild on all nodes.